 How to carve out management time

-Many companies simply assume that it's their managers’ responsibility to develop better time management skills so they can fit in all of their work.
+Many companies simply assume it’s their managers’ responsibility to develop better time management skills so they can fit in all of their work.
 And this can certainly be the case (and why we teach Productivity & Prioritization skills at LifeLabs Learning!).
-But through our experience studying and teaching over 100,000 managers at more than 2,000 companies around the world, we’ve found that the challenge managers face is usually a combination of personal time management and organizational time allocation.
+However, through our experience studying and teaching over 500,000 managers at companies worldwide, we’ve found that the challenge managers face is typically a combination of personal time management and effective organizational time allocation.

-Here is how you can determine the capacity your managers need:
+How to determine the capacity your managers need

 Be sure to take into account that managers of different roles and scopes of responsibility will likely need different time allotments.
 A manager who supports employees that do quick-to-learn and easy-to-assess work might be successful with 10-20 direct reports while a manager who supports a complex function and also produces their own work might only have capacity for 3-4 people.